microsoft/botbuilder-js/libraries/botbuilder/tests/teams/integrationBot/README.md

 # Appendix B

 Here's an example `.vscode/launch.json` to debug this sample.
-It's assumed the `workspaceFolder` is set to `Botbuilder-Samples` directory.
+It's assumed the `workspaceFolder` is set to `botbuilder-js` directory.

 ```json
 {